What’s Vegetarian at Skyline Chili? (Updated for 2026)

 Beyond the black-bean entrées, the salad and side menu adds a few quick vegetarian options.

 • Garden Salad: Lettuce, cucumbers, tomatoes, croutons, and shredded cheddar.
-Order it without cheese and croutons, and choose a vegan-friendly dressing for a fully plant-based salad.
+Order it without cheese and croutons, and pick a vegan-friendly dressing for a fully plant-based salad.

-• Greek Salad: Lettuce, cucumbers, tomatoes, Kalamata olives, pepperoncinis, and feta cheese with Greek dressing.
-Vegetarian as served; not vegan because of the feta.
+• Greek Salad: Lettuce, cucumbers, tomatoes, Kalamata olives, pepperoncinis, and feta with Greek dressing.
+Vegetarian as served; the feta keeps it from being vegan.

 • French Fries: Standard crispy fries.
-Vegetarian and almost always vegan in formulation, but ask about the fryer — at some locations potatoes share oil with chicken tenders.
+Vegetarian, and almost always vegan in formulation.
+Ask about the fryer, though — at some locations the potatoes share oil with chicken tenders.

 • Cheese Fries: Fries with shredded cheddar.
 Vegetarian, not vegan.

-• Cheddar Potato: A steamed potato with margarine and cheddar cheese.
-Vegetarian, not vegan; check whether the margarine contains dairy if that matters to you.
+• Cheddar Potato: A steamed potato with margarine and cheddar.
+Vegetarian, not vegan.
+Check whether the margarine contains dairy if that matters to you.

 • Sour Cream Potato: Steamed potato with margarine and sour cream.
 Vegetarian, not vegan.

-• Plain Baked Potato: Ask for the potato with no toppings (or just margarine) for the most flexible base.
+• Plain Baked Potato: Ask for it with no toppings, or just margarine, for the most flexible base.
 Top it with the black beans and rice mix to build a hearty meat-free meal.

-• Oyster Crackers: Skyline’s iconic oyster crackers, served alongside chili since 1949.
-The standard recipe is flour, oil, water, salt, and yeast — typically vegan, despite the name.
+• Oyster Crackers: Skyline’s iconic oyster crackers have come with chili since 1949.
+The standard recipe is flour, oil, water, salt, and yeast — so they’re typically vegan, despite the name.

 Vegetarian Kids’ Menu at Skyline Chili